Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 - Prayer to God!

 I have lots of wonderful books sitting on shelves in my house.
 Although these are wonderful books, the Bible is no comparison.
-It is not just a book but is a relationship in words between God and men, women, boys and girls.
+It is not just a book but a relationship in words between God and men, women, boys, and girls.

 It is a living book of actions between our amazing Creator and humanity.
 It is a book that demonstrates how to live out our life as a Believer by showing us how to interact with God.

 It is God speaking to us while illustrating how we can respond to our Father God.